OmarFarrag/WebSpiders/README.md

-# Sentiment Scrapper
+# Sentiment Spiders
-A web scrapper built with scrapy to build a sentiment analysis dataset
+    Web spiders written with Python/Scrapy that are directed towards extracting information to build datasets for sentiment analysis